thefalcons1097/Task_manager/README.md

 # Task_manager
-This is THE Falcons's trello for personal use feel free to use it when we are done yes.
+This is THE Falcons's trello for personal use feel free to use it when we are done